mgechev/angularjs-in-patterns/README.md

 ```

 In the code above we use the `config` callback in order to define new "provider".
 Provider is an object, which has a method called `$get`.
-Since in JavaScript we don't have interfaces and the language is duck-typed there is a convention to name the factory method of the providers this way.
+Since in JavaScript we don't have interfaces and the language is duck-typed there is a convention to name the factory method of the providers that way.

 Each service, filter, directive and controller has a provider (i.e. object which factory method, called `$get`), which is responsible for creating the component's instance.